Gargrave: History

-At Kirk Sink in the second century the Romans built a villa in flat meadowland near the River Aire.
-It was excavated in 1968–1974 by Brian Hartley.
+In the second century, the Romans built a villa in flat meadowland near the River Aire at Kirk Sink; it was excavated in 1968–1974 by Brian Hartley.
 Its central room had a seven-metre square mosaic floor and a bath house was built alongside.
 The villa was surrounded by two ditches.

-In the 1820s the main industry in Gargrave was cotton manufacturing and along the side of the canal were numerous warehouses.
-The population at this time was 972 and there were several public houses including the pubs named the Masons Arms and the Swan Inn.
+In the 1820s, the main industry in Gargrave was cotton manufacturing and there were numerous warehouses along the side of the canal.
+The population at this time was 972 and there were several public houses including the Masons Arms and the Swan Inn.

-Gargrave House was built in 1917 by the distinguished Scottish architect, James Dunn.
-It is a Grade II listed building.
+Gargrave House was built in 1917 by the distinguished Scottish architect, James Dunn; it is a Grade II listed building.

-The Old Swan is also Grade II listed and was named the Keighley and Craven CAMRA Pub of the Season for summer 1998.
+The Old Swan is also Grade II listed and was named the Keighley and Craven CAMRA Pub of the Season in summer 1998.

 Governance

-Gargrave is in the Gargrave and Malhamdale ward of the non-unitary authority, Craven District Council, and is also served by the North Yorkshire County Council for local services.
+Gargrave was in the Gargrave and Malhamdale ward of the non-unitary authority, Craven District Council, also served by the North Yorkshire County Council for local services.
 The population of this ward at the 2011 Census was measured at 3,037.

+Since 2023, it has been part of the Mid Craven ward of the unitary North Yorkshire Council.

-For parliamentary elections Gargrave is in the Skipton and Ripon constituency.
+The village is in the Skipton and Ripon constituency of the UK Parliament; the seat is held currently by Julian Smith of the Conservative Party.

 Transport

-The Leeds and Liverpool Canal passes through the village and the main road is the A65 Leeds to Kendal road.
-There has been a long-running campaign to have a by-pass built around the village.
-Gargrave railway station is served by rail services to Skipton and Leeds to the east and Morecambe and Carlisle to the west.
-Gargrave has bus links to Skipton, Settle, Malham, Barnoldswick and Preston.
+The main road through Gargrave is the A65 Leeds to Kendal road.
+There has been a long-running campaign to have a by-pass built around the village, given the volume of traffic it provides.

+Northern Trains operates regular services from Gargrave railway station to Skipton and Leeds in the east; Morecambe and Carlisle are destinations to the west and north-west.

+Local bus services are operated by Kirkby Lonsdale Coaches, Keighley Bus Company and North Yorkshire Council; destinations include Skipton, Settle, Malham, Barnoldswick and Preston.

+The Leeds and Liverpool Canal passes through Gargrave.

 Religion

-The parish church is dedicated to St Andrew was built in 1521 and restored in 1852, though there is thought to have been a church on the site long before this time.
+St Andrew's Church, Gargrave was built in 1521 and restored in 1852, though there is thought to have been a church on the site long before this time.
 Robert of Newminster who was born in the parish in about 1100 was an early rector.

+Gargrave was the centre of an ancient parish, which also included the townships of Bank Newton, Coniston Cold, Eshton, and Flasby with Winterburn.
+Henry de Percy, 1st Baron Percy of Alnwick, granted the advowson of Gargrave Church and its chapels of ease to Sawley Abbey, before his death in 1314.

 Former Chancellor of the Exchequer Iain Macleod is buried in the south-east corner of the churchyard.

 Leisure

-Being on the edge of the Yorkshire Dales National Park and having the Pennine Way National Trail going through the village, Gargrave is a popular destination for hikers and cyclists.
-Gargrave has a village hall hosting art exhibitions, tea dances, snooker, lectures, indoor bowls and pantomimes.
+Gargrave is a popular destination for hikers and cyclists; it is on the edge of the Yorkshire Dales National Park and the Pennine Way National Trail passes through the village.

+It has a village hall that hosts art exhibitions, tea dances, snooker, lectures, indoor bowls and pantomimes.